dwesterwick/SPTQuestingBots/README.md

 * **bot_questing_requirements.break_for_looting.max_loot_scan_time**: The maximum time that bots will be allowed to search for loot via [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/).
 If the bot hasn't found any loot within this time, it will continue questing.
 If it has found loot, it will not continue questing until it's completely finished with looting.
 This is **4** s by default.
 * **bot_questing_requirements.max_follower_distance.nearest**: If the bot has any followers, it will not be allowed to quest if its nearest follower is more than this distance (in meters) from it.
 This is **20** m by default.
 * **bot_questing_requirements.max_follower_distance.furthest**: If the bot has any followers, it will not be allowed to quest if its furthest follower is more than this distance (in meters) from it.
 This is **40** m by default.
+* **bot_quests.distance_randomness**: The amount of "randomness" to apply when selecting a new quest for a bot.
+This is defined as a percentage of the total range of distances between the bot and every quest available to it.
+By default, this is **30%**.
+* **bot_quests.eft_quests.xxx**: The settings to apply to all quests based on EFT's quests.
+* **bot_quests.spawn_rush.xxx**: The settings to apply to the "Spawn Rush" quest.
+* **bot_quests.spawn_point_wander.xxx**: The settings to apply to the "Spawn Point Wandering" quest.

+**Options for Each Section in *bot_quests*:**
+* **priority**: An integer indicating how the quest will be prioritized in the quest-selection algorithm.
+Quests that have a lower priority number are more likely to be selected.
+* **chance**: The chance (in %) that the bot will accept the quest if the quest-selection algorithm selects it for the bot.
+* **max_bots_per_quest**: The maximum number of bots that can actively be performing each quest of that type.
+* **min_distance**: Each objective in the quest will only be selected if the bot is at least this many meters away from it.
+* **max_distance**: Each objective in the quest will only be selected if the bot is at most this many meters away from it.
+* **max_raid_ET**: The quest can only be selected if this many seconds (or less) have elapsed in the raid.
+If you're using mods like [Late to the Party](https://hub.sp-tarkov.com/files/file/1099-late-to-the-party/), this is based on the overall raid time, not the time after you spawn.
+For example, if you set **maxRaidET=60** for a quest and you spawn into a Factory raid with 15 minutes remaining, this quest will never be used because 300 seconds has already elapsed in the overall raid.
+* **level_range**: An array of [minimum player level for the quest, level range] pairs to determine the maximum player level for each quest of that type.
+This value is added to the minimum player level for the quest.
+For example, if a quest is only available at level 15, the level range for it will be 20 (as determined via interpolation of this array using its default values).
+As a result, only bots between levels 15 and 35 will be allowed select that quest.

 **PMC Spawning Options:**
 * **initial_PMC_spawns.enabled**: Enable initial PMC spawning (**true** by default).
 This should be changed to **false** if you're using any other mod that manages spawning like [SWAG + DONUTS](https://hub.sp-tarkov.com/files/file/878-swag-donuts-dynamic-spawn-waves-and-custom-spawn-points/).